dubachti/low_rank_asdl/README.md

 In order to decrease the time and memory consumption even further can **low-rank K-FAC** be applied, which approximates the Kronecker-factors A and B by a low-rank and low-rank + diagonal approach respectively.
 The B factor uses the additional diagonal approach as a diminant diagonal could be observed.

 The low-rank approximation is calculated efficiently using the power-iteration and the inverse is received by recursively applying the Shermann-Morrison inverse.

-# Documentation

-The written report which explains the mathematical principles, argues about the decisions made and classifies the results obtained can be seen under the following link: [low-rank ASDL report](https://www.research-collection.ethz.ch/handle/20.500.11850/559711)

 # Further information
 - The code requires CUDA to run.